 Master of Social Work (M.S.W.)

-Ranked in the top 10 percent in the nation by U.S. News & World Report, Fordham University's Master of Social Work (M.S.W.) program will prepare you to engage effectively across all areas of social work throughout your career.
+Ranked in the top 10 percent in the nation by U.S. News & World Report, Fordham University's Master of Social Work (MSW) program will prepare you to engage effectively across all areas of social work throughout your career.

 The world of social work is complex and changing.
 That's why we've developed a dynamic, forward-thinking curriculum that starts with a comprehensive foundational phase focusing on skills that are grounded in theory and ethics.